"Birth of Turtle Island"

 The above pencil drawing, which I made in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
-The drawing is made in the X-ray Woodland art style of the Medicine Painters.
+The drawing is made in the X-ray Woodland art line drawing style of the Medicine Painters.

-The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle).
+The image depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle).
 It serves as an illustration to the story of the Great Sea Turtle and what the turtle means to the Native Peoples of Turtle Island (North America).

 Since he, after a devastating flood that swept Aki (the earth), served mankind by helping to recreate the earth, Mikinaak (or Mishiikenh) has a special place of mediation in the worlds of the natural and the supernatural.
 After he lent his back for creation, Nookomis Dibik-Giizis, grandmother moon, conferred on him special HEALING POWERS that have been held in reverence ever since!